codemonkey1972/megs/README.md

 ### Is that likely to happen?

 Probably not.
-I could be paranoid from being married to a prospective lawyer, and I'll be delighted if three dozen people are even aware this exists.
+I could be paranoid from being married to a prospective lawyer, and I'll be delighted if three dozen people not related to me are even aware this exists.
 But there's nothing like a cease-and-desist letter from a multimillion dollar legal firm contracted by a multibillion dollar international corporation to ruin your blood pressure, so, why chance it?

 Which bring us to...